groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-powerpoint/_index.md

 productName: GroupDocs.Editor for .NET
 hideChildren: False
 toc: True
+structuredData:
+    showOrganization: True
+    application:
+        name: How to edit PowerPoint presentation in the GroupDocs.Editor
+        description: How to edit PowerPoint presentation using the GroupDocs.Editor in C# language
+        productCode: editor
+        productPlatform: net
+    showVideo: True
+    howTo:
+        name: How to edit content of the PowerPoint presentation in the GroupDocs.Editor in C#
+        description: Learn how to edit content of the slides from the PowerPoint presentation using the GroupDocs.Editor in C# step by step
+        steps:
+        - name: Load desired PowerPoint presentation to the Editor class
+          text: Create an instance of the Editor class using the most suitable constructor overload, by passing the desired  PowerPoint presentation into it.
+		- name: Prepare a PresentationEditOptions class
+          text: Create an instance of the PresentationEditOptions class and adjust its properties to meet your needs if necessary.
+        - name: Select desired slide for editing
+          text: Using the PresentationEditOptions you should select the desired slide, that should be edited, using the "SlideNumber" property.
+		- name: Call Editor.Edit and send the obtained EditableDocument to the WYSIWYG-editor
+          text: Invoke a Editor.Edit method with specifying a previously prepared PresentationEditOptions and obtain an instance of the EditableDocument class, which is ready for editing.
+Then generate HTML-markup and extract resources from this instance using corresponding instance methods, and pass all these data to the HTML-based WYSIWYG-editor.
+		- name: Edit the document in WYSIWYG-editor and send the edited content back to the server-side
+          text: Make all necessary edits in the content of the slide in the HTML-based WYSIWYG-editor, which is running on a client-side (in a web-browser) and then submit the edited content and resources back to the server-side, where the GroupDocs.Editor is running.
+		- name: Create an instance of EditableDocument
+          text: Create an instance of the EditableDocument by passing the edited slide content into the most suitable static methods of the class
+		- name: Prepare a PresentationSaveOptions class
+          text: Create an instance of the PresentationSaveOptions class and adjust its properties to meet your needs if necessary.
+You need to choose the format of the output presentation — this is the only mandatory parameter, that must be specified in the constructor.
+Also using the "SlideNumber" and "InsertAsNewSlide" properties you can choose how to insert the edited slide into the output presentation — replace the original slide with the edited one, or inject a new edited slide to keep it along with old original simultaneously.
+		- name: Save edited PowerPoint presentation with Editor.Save method
+          text: Pass an instance of EditableDocument with content of the edited PowerPoint presentation, instance of the PresentationSaveOptions, and a destination byte stream or file path to the Editor.Save method for saving the presentation.
 ---
 > This example demonstrates standard open-edit-save cycle with Presentation documents, using different options on every step.